What Type of Fire Alarm Is Available for the Home, the Office and the Construction Site?

 They can be caused by chip pans, electrical faults or careless smokers, but fires start around the house, and as in a case the BBC reported, a fire alarm can save lives.
 Simple ceiling-mounted smoke alarms in each room can be effective, though it’s important they’re loud enough to be heard.
 85 decibels is an ideal level.

 On the other hand, it’s certainly not overkill to have the same kind of fire alarm system that might be found in an office, especially if, for instance, the occupant has mobility issues or is hard of hearing and might miss a smoke alarm.
 The alarm can be tied into the local fire station, or a wireless system would allow the base station to be held by a neighbour or a relative living close by.
+It also makes sense to use safety signage as a reminder, especially for vulnerable people, of the best exit in an emergency etc; you can get more from these guys on this.

 Fire Alarm for an Office